Welcome Back (film): Plot

-The film then shifts to Rajiv's uncle, Dr. Ghunguroo, who has found out that he has a step son named Ajju from his wife's previous marriage that he was unaware.
-Unlike Rajiv, Ajju is a local goon of Mumbai, where Ranjana studies.
+Meanwhile, Rajiv's uncle, Dr. Ghunguroo, finds out that he has a step son named Ajju from his wife's previous marriage that he was unaware.
+Unlike Rajiv who was decent, Ajju is brash and is a local goon of Mumbai, where Ranjana studies.
 Through a chain of hilarious events, they both fall in love with each other.
-Meanwhile, Majnu and Uday arrange the marriage of Ranjana with the step-son of Doctor Ghunguroo, not knowing that he is a goon.
-However, at the engagement ceremony, Majnu reveals the truth, causing Ajju to retaliate with a fight, threatening to marry Ranjana without any of the brothers' consent.
+Meanwhile, Majnu and Uday arrange the marriage of Ranjana with Ajju, not knowing that he is a goon.
+However, Majnu gets suspicious, and reveals the truth at the engagement ceremony, causing Ajju to retaliate with a fight, threatening to marry Ranjana without any of the brothers' consent.

-Expecting to keep Ajju at bay, Uday and Majnu visit Wanted Bhai, who is an infamous blind don.
+Expecting to keep Ajju at bay, Uday and Majnu visit Wanted Bhai, an infamous blind don.
 They also return to their old, violent ways in order to kill Ajju.
-The brothers are shocked to find that Wanted Bhai's son Honey likes Ranjana and would like to marry her.
-They decide to arrange the marriage of Ranjana to some other decent man, in order to sidestep Ajju as well as Wanted Bhai's son.
-However, due to Ajju and Dr. Ghunguroo, who are in league with Babita and Poonam, they are caught by Wanted Bhai, who takes them to his island.
+When they meet Wanted Bhai on his private island, the brothers are shocked to find that Wanted Bhai's son Honey likes Ranjana and would like to marry her, and flee in panic.
+They decide to arrange the marriage of Ranjana to some other decent man, in order to sidestep Ajju and Honey.
+However, due to Ajju and Dr. Ghunguroo, who are in league with Babita and Poonam, tipping off Wanted Bhai about Ranjana, everyone is caught and taken them to the island.
+Wanted Bhai decides to marry Poonam, so she and Babita decide to con him instead.
+At the island, Ajju and Dr. Ghunguroo try to convince Honey that he no longer loves Ranjana and that Babita is his true love.
+In response, Uday and Majnu try to kill Ajju, but are frightened at the graveyard in a ghost act planned by Dr. Ghunguroo, Ajju and Ranjana.

-At the island, Ajju and Dr. Ghunguroo try to convince Honey that Honey no longer loves Ranjana and that Babita is his true love.
-Meanwhile, Uday and Majnu try to kill Ajju, but are frightened at the graveyard in a ghost act planned by Dr. Ghunguroo, Ajju and Ranjana.
-Unbeknownst to all of them, their activities have been recorded by CCTV camera, causing Wanted Bhai and Honey to plan to finish them off.
-However, in a hilarious climax scene, Honey is kidnapped by all of them and they escape towards the desert where they are chased by Wanted Bhai.
-In the midst of saving himself, Dr. Ghunguroo pushes Wanted Bhai, causing him to faint.
-Meanwhile, a group of camels heavily march there.
+Unbeknownst to all of them, all their activities have been recorded on CCTV cameras set up all around the island, causing Wanted Bhai and Honey to plan to finish them off.
+However, Honey is kidnapped by the group and they escape towards the desert where they are chased by Wanted Bhai.
+To kill all of them, Wanted Bhai releases explosive choppers which Honey was controlling with his tablet, Ajju throws Honey's tablet into fire caused by the explosions.
+The choppers then attacked Wanted Bhai, In the midst of saving himself, Dr. Ghungroo pushes Wanted Bhai, causing him to faint.
+Meanwhile, a group of camels marches heavily there.
 Ajju is successful in saving Wanted Bhai from the stampede of camels, and restoring his sight.
 Wanted Bhai himself, as a form of gratitude, decides to arrange the marriage of Ajju with Ranjana, calling Ajju his 'second son'.
-However, they notice another sandstorm conjuring up, making everyone run for their lives, and the movie ends on a cliffhanger.
+However, they notice a sandstorm conjuring up, making everyone run for their lives.